areaDetector/areaDetector/INSTALL_GUIDE.md

     cp EXAMPLE_CONFIG_SITE.local.WIN32                   CONFIG_SITE.local.WIN32
     cp EXAMPLE_CONFIG_SITE.local.linux-x86.vxWorks-ppc32 CONFIG_SITE.local.linux-x86.vxWorks-ppc32

-You can copy all of the EXAMPLE_* files to the files actually used with this copyFromExample script in the areaDetector/configure directory.
+You can copy all of the EXAMPLE_* files to the files actually used with the copyFromExample script in the areaDetector/configure directory.
+If you do this then be sure to edit the CONFIG_SITE.local.$(EPICS_HOST_ARCH) and for your EPICS_HOST_ARCH as well.
+For example CONFIG_SITE.local.linux-x86_64 defines WITH_BOOST=YES and this may need to be changed if you do not have the boost-devel package installed.
 You can see your local modifications with the diffFromExample script.

 ### Edit RELEASE_SUPPORT.local
 The definition for SUPPORT normally points to the directory where the areaDetector, asyn, and the synApps modules (autosave, busy, calc, etc.) are located.
-If using Debian packages then SUPPORT should be defined to be the root location of any modules which should **not** come from the Debian package.
+If using the EPICS Debian package:
+- SUPPORT should be defined to be the root location of any modules which should **not** come from the Debian package.
   Do not define SUPPORT to be the location of the Debian packages.
+- In the SUPPORT tree for those modules not from the Debian distribution (e.g. asyn) their configure/RELEASE files should also not define anything except EPICS_BASE to point to the location of the Debian package.
+For example if building asyn from source in the SUPPORT tree then comment out the lines for IPAC and SNCSEQ if using the versions of those from the Debian package.

 ### Optionally create RELEASE_SUPPORT.local.$(EPICS_HOST_ARCH)
 Some installations chose to build for multiple target architectures using different development machines in the same directory tree on a file server.
 In this case the path to SUPPORT may be different for each architecture.
-For example SUPPORT on Linux might be /home/epics/epics/support, while on a Windows machine using the same copy of support the path might be J:/epics/support.
+For example SUPPORT on Linux might be
+<code>/home/epics/epics/support</code>, while on a Windows machine using the same copy
+of support the path might be <code>J:/epics/support</code>.
 In this case RELEASE_SUPPORT.local could specify the path for Linux while RELEASE_SUPPORT.local.win32-x86 could specify the path for the win32-x86 build host.
 RELEASE_SUPPORT.local is read first, and then any definitions there will be replaced by